ShulcN/DroneModel/Readme.md

 - Solving noise filtering issues
 - Calculating and modeling a controller for drone stabilization and tracking trajectory
 - Programming control laws and debugging
+- Creating a localization system for the quadcopter using visual markers apriltag
+- Creating an interface for controlling the quadcopter

 ### Optional Part
 - Connecting a GPS tracker